Kruithne/KruLabs/README.md

 KruLabs is a bespoke automation system for theatre production.

 ## Disclaimer

+KruLabs is purpose built.
+It is not intended for general-purpose use and is not supported for such.
+This project is open-sourced for educational and research purposes.
+It is not recommended to use this software.

+## Responsibility
 Neither the author nor the contributor of this software are responsible for any damages caused by the use of this software.
 This software is provided as-is, with no warranty or guarantee of any kind.
 By using this software you understand the potential risks and assume all responsibility.

 ## Installation